katherine-benjamin/scdiv-paper/README.md

   runs' highly variable genes.
 The
   `*_clusters.csv` / `*_hvg.csv` / `celltype.csv` files are the per-run
   clusterings, HVG sets, and cell-type labels.

+## Statement on AI assistance

+Claude Opus 4.8 was used extensively to accelerate the development of this repository and the `scdiv` package.